 At CE Delft I am Head of the Raw Material Supply Chains theme, where the focus has shifted from packaging to the products in that packaging.
 Many improvements are still possible, both in products and packaging.
 Better design with fewer materials, opting for sustainable materials, recycling and, above all, a design that lasts much longer.
 Complex trade-offs between materials and energy are easily made with LCA studies.
 As part of the Circular Economy theme, we are working on sustainable economic concepts such as deposits and more second-hand trade.
 We are also exploring the introduction of a mandatory share of recyclate in plastics throughout Europe.
 Interestingly, after a study conducted by us, the Netherlands will implement this in 2027.

 We are also conducting an increasing number of food studies.
 From analyses of different proteins to the development of a protein transit target that potentially offers governments significant environmental gains.
 Much like environmental policies for the sacred cow (mobility), there is a need for more environmental policies for the common cow.

-I provide government, industry and NGOs with strategic advice on sustainability issues.
-I feel most in my element on the interface between government policy and its implementation at company level and in facilitating vigorous debate on environmental policy between government, industry and advocacy groups.
-In discussions on tricky issues like packaging, biomass and chemical recycling I try and elucidate the perspectives of the various parties, with due respect for their different positions, and suggest concrete solutions to the good of the environment.
-The trickier the discussion, the more fun I generally have with it.
+I provide strategic advice on sustainability to companies, governments and civil society organisations.
+I feel most comfortable at the interface of public policy and its application in companies, and in facilitating good discussions on environmental policy between companies, government and civil society organisations.
+In discussions on tricky topics such as packaging, biomass and chemical recycling, I clarify the points of view of the various participants, respect all parties and offer concrete suggestions for solutions that will benefit the environment.
+The more difficult the discussion, the more I generally enjoy it.

 Would you like to discuss the above or any other issues?
 Then don’t hesitate to contact me!